EngZena/fruits-store-admin-portal/README.md

     + use resolver in customer module.
     + use children routes.
   + Implement login using ngrx, effect and cookies.
-  + Implement functionality on the customer list [get-add-update-delete] and update local storage.
+  + Implement functionality on the customer list [get-add-update-delete].
+    + sync data with local storage.
-  + Log all changes to the console:
+    + Log all changes to the console.
     + after refreshing the project, all data will be reset.
   + Pagination.
   + Implement functionality on the product list [get-add-update-delete] using "ngrx" full cycle: